Page updated 16/12/2018

 Johnny has joined the army because he likes canoeing, but ends up in Belfast and is compromised into helping the enemy.
 However, desertion will not be a solution, and he finds himself more distressed than ever.

-Available on DVD as part of a box set.
+Available on DVD as part of a boxed set: Plays for Britain – The Complete Series.

 Claudia Terry, Des Nealon, Jayne Snow, Pat Laffan, Aidan Walshe, Derek Young.